mattermost/docs/source/install/install-nginx.rst

 ``sudo systemctl stop nginx``

-To start the web server when it is stopped, type:
+To start the web server when it's stopped, use:

 ``sudo systemctl start nginx``